 As an underclassman at OU, I worked with Ubisoft’s College Media Program to write video game reviews for our student newspaper, The Post.
 You can click on this link to see an archive of all my work at The Post.

-I currently serve as the PR Manager for GuessworkVR, an indie game development studio focusing on virtual reality.
-The team is currently developing its first game, UNDR[H2O], and it’s my job to get the word out about the project through our social media pages and website.
-I began working with the team in April 2016, and as the one-man marketing and PR contact, I will be working to get our game in the public eye when it is ready (hopefully in 2019).
+I formerly served as the PR Manager for GuessworkVR, an indie game development studio focusing on virtual reality.
+The team is currently developing its first game, UNDR[H2O], and I managed the studio’s social media pages and website.
+I worked with the team from April 2016 to April 2019.

 In December 2018, I started a YouTube channel focused on OWL news, opinons, interviews, and more.
-Since then, I have steadily grown my community and follower engagement across YouTube, Twitter and Discord.
-I regularly interact with viewers on various platforms and actively utilize their suggestions.
+I steadily grown my community and follower engagement across YouTube, Twitter and Discord, and the experience helped prepare me for many of my responsibilities with the Boston Uprising.

 I have extensive knowledge of Overwatch and OWL as a competitive player, viewer and can analyze plays as they happen.